Homelessness Strategies and Solutions

 Law enforcement is asked to accompany City Environmental Services Department crews conducting cleaning activities to maintain safety for the workers and be available to intercede if issues arise.
 They are also able to promote shelter and assistance opportunities, connect individuals experiencing homelessness to other services, or get medical assistance should it be necessary.

-All abandoned items are sorted first to identify those items that have a perceived value of $100 or more, or are of irreplaceable personal value, including, but not limited to ID’s/paperwork, photos, bibles, jewelry, journals, medication, etc. Any remaining items soiled with moisture, food, human waste, pet waste, insect infestation, drug paraphernalia or in disrepair are then discarded.
+All abandoned items are sorted first to identify those items that have a perceived value or are of irreplaceable personal value, including, but not limited to ID’s/paperwork, photos, bibles, jewelry, journals, medication, etc. Any remaining items soiled with moisture, food, human waste, pet waste, insect infestation, drug paraphernalia or in disrepair are then discarded.
 Bicycles are also impounded if they are in ridable, or close-to ridable condition however, bikes that are missing major components like wheels or handlebars are discarded.